RobMandelings/TurboHiker/verslag.md

 **Pattern used:** [Component Pattern](https://gameprogrammingpatterns.com/component.html)

 The Rendering System is used to separate all Game Logic from the concrete Visual implementation of the game.
-Each SceneNode has a renderer which is a component of the SceneNode.
+Each Type has a renderer which is a component of the Type.
 This Renderer is simply an interface in the game logic library and can be implemented in the concrete visual implementation, so that the logic library does not know anything about how, or if, the object is actually rendered.
 The RendererSFML simply implements this class and adds some extra SFML specific things to actually make it work using SFML.

 *Why I chose a Rendering Component above Rendering Hierarchy:* I think that the visual representation of an object should not really be a part of the Object itself, this pattern decouples the Game logic from the Visual implementation a bit more.
 The Renderer should never be able to control any Game Logic, it should only track the current state and render depending on those states.
-Another reason why I did this is that its fairly easy to create different renderers for the same type of SceneNode now.
+Another reason why I did this is that its fairly easy to create different renderers for the same type of Type now.
 Just `plug in` a different renderer and the object will be rendered differently.
 This would be harder to do using inheritance, and you would get a bigger inheritance structure by all the different visualizations of the a same thing.
 ### View System (Sophisticated Transformation class)

 **Pattern used:** [Singleton Pattern](https://gameprogrammingpatterns.com/singleton.html)